 1977 - A photo by Tom Sitton that's in the LA County Natural History Museum collection.
 Thanks to Mike Hume/Historic Theatre Photography for finding it on the National Park Service website.
 It appears with a 42 page photo gallery that accompanied the 1978 application to get the Broadway Theatre and Commercial District listed on the National Register.

-1980 - A look at the Palace after the theatre's transition to Spanish language product.
+1984 - A look at the Palace after the theatre's transition to Spanish language product.
 Thanks to the now-vanished American Classic Images website for the photo.
+"Tres contra el destino" and "Del otro ladeo del puente" were 1980 releases.

-1981 - The Palace with "Las mujeres de Jeremías," a film also known as "Bordello."
+1984 - The Palace with "Las mujeres de jeremías," a 1981 film also known as "Bordello."
 Thanks to American Classic Images for the photo.
+"El sexo me da risa" was a 1979 release.

-1982 - An image from an unknown source located by Ken McIntyre for a post on the Facebook group Ken's Movie Page
+c.1984 - An image from an unknown source located by Ken McIntyre for a post on the Facebook group Ken's Movie Page.
+"La silla vacia" was released in Mexico in June 1984.
+"Viacrucis nacional" was a December 1981 release also known as "Semana santa en Acapulco."

-1983 - An entrance view that once appeared on the American Classic Images website.
+c.1984 - An entrance view that once appeared on the American Classic Images website.
+"Todo un hombre" was a 1983 film

 1987 - Thanks to Mike Tuggle for this great shot.
-It appeared as a post on the Photos of Los Angeles Facebook page.
+It appeared as a post on the Photos of Los Angeles private Facebook group.

 1988 - "Horse-drawn carriages mark the beginnings of holiday season on Broadway, in Los Angeles."
 The Leo Jarzomb photo was taken November 25.
 Thanks to Eitan Alexander for finding it in the Herald Examiner collection of the Los Angeles Public Library

 1993 - "Jurrasic Park" was a June release.
+Note that the theatre was still catering to a Hispanic clientele but had shifted away from Mexican films.
+The policy was to run subtitled prints of Hollywood films, whenever possible day and date with the release of the films in English speaking areas.
 Thanks to Ken McIntyre for spotting this shot when it was for sale online by Alamy.
 He shared it as a post on the Photos of Los Angeles Facebook page.

-1995 - A great shot of the Palace Theatre marquee when the theatre was still running as a grindhouse.
+1995 - Running subtitled prints for a first-run engagement of "Goldeneye" along with "Nick of Time."
 The photo is from the Broadway Theatre Tour on the Grace Market Research website.

 2000 - Protest action on Broadway.
 Thanks to Dave Hunter for sharing this shot plus another he took in a 2023 Facebook post.
 They're in his ever-growing Theatres album.
 "Hollow Man" with Kevin Bacon was an August 2000 release.
 "Scary Movie" was out in July.
 The Palace closed as a film house in late 2000.